pingcap/docs-tidb-operator/en/get-started.md

 ### Wait for Pods to restart

 To follow the progress of the cluster as its components are upgraded, execute the following command.
-You should see some Pods transition to "Terminating" and then back to "ContainerCreating" and back to "Running".
-Note the value in the "AGE" pod column to see which pods have restarted.
+You should see some Pods transiting to "Terminating" and then back to "ContainerCreating" and then to "Running".
+Note that the value in the "AGE" pod column to see which pods have restarted.

 {{< copyable "shell-regular" >}}